Counting steps for health? Here's how many you really need

 "We were seeing that older adults did not seem to need as many steps compared to younger adults," says Paluch, a physical activity epidemiologist at the University of Massachusetts Amherst.

-Specifically, Paluch's research shows the decreased risk of dying appeared to plateau between 6,000 to 8,000 steps for people in their 60s and older, versus 8,000 to 10,000 for younger adults.
+Specifically, Paluch's research shows the decreased risk of dying appeared to plateau between 6,000 and 8,000 steps for people in their 60s and older, versus 8,000 to 10,000 for younger adults.

 "We actually don't see an association once we consider the total number of steps," says Paluch, who has also looked at this question.
 "So, essentially, the total number of steps, regardless of how fast you're walking, seems to have a benefit," she says.

-The federal government's current physical activity guidelines don't actually recommend a daily step target.
-Instead, they focus on time, recommending 150 to 300 minutes of moderate intensity exercise a week for adults, or 75 minutes to 150 minutes of vigorous exercise.
+The U.S. federal government's current physical activity guidelines don't actually recommend a daily step target.
+Instead, they focus on time, recommending 150 to 300 minutes of moderate-intensity exercise a week for adults, or 75 to 150 minutes of vigorous exercise.

 But Dr. William Kraus, who worked on those guidelines, would love to see steps included the next time they are updated.